finmech/BUILDING-TELEGRAM-BOT-IN-PYTHON/README.md

 ## What are Bots

 - Simple telegram accounts operated by an application
-- Not actually designed for casual chatting
+- Not actually designed for chatting
-- Can be used to simplify task
+- Can be used to simplify the task
   - Teach
   - Play
   - Search